vapor-community/google-cloud/Sources/CloudStorage/README.md

     ]
 ```

-Now you can register the `CloudCredentialsConfiguraton` and the `CloudStorageConfiguration`.
+Now you can register the `GoogleCloudCredentialsConfiguraton` and the `GoogleCloudStorageConfiguration`.

 In `Configure.swift`